 9. QT Creator

-Qt Creator is another SDK for QT Framework.
-It is a cross-platform development application with integration into C++, QML, and Javascript.
-In addition, it comes with an integrated GUI platform that lays a perfect environment for Android app development.
+Qt Creator is another SDK for the QT Framework.
+It is a cross-platform development application that integrates with C++, QML, and Javascript.
+In addition, it comes with an integrated GUI platform that provides a perfect environment for Android app development.

 QT Creator includes a forms designer and a visual debugger, which makes your coding experience even better.
 Besides, its other highlights include autocompletion, syntax highlighting, and C++ compiler on Linux and FreeBSD.